 While the research is still evolving and the FDA has not given its approval to any glucomannan product's health or weight loss claims, preliminary studies are promising.
 In one 2007 study published in the British Journal of Nutrition, participants taking a glucomannan and psyllium husk combination supplement lost approximately 10 pounds in 16 weeks compared to 1.7 pounds lost in the placebo group.
 Another study using only glucomannan showed an average of 5.5 pounds lost over eight weeks, without making any other diet or lifestyle changes.

 If you're interested in trying glucomannan, experts recommend taking it 15-30 minutes before a meal.
-(Again, don't forget to drink your water with it!)
+(Again, don't forget to drink enough water with it.)
 Here's a quick rundown of the different forms of the glucomannan and all it's supplement forms:

-Glucomannan Powder: Practically tasteless, this is great for mixing into smoothies and other foods.
+Glucomannan powder: Practically tasteless, glucomannan powder is great for mixing into smoothies and other foods.
 Bonus: It adds a nice thick consistency.

-Glucomannan Tablets: Probably the most convenient, if not the most tasty, option.
+Glucomannan powder tablets: Glucomannan supplements are probably the most convenient, if not the most tasty, option.
 However, while occurrences are rare, solid tablets are more likely than other forms of glucomannan to cause the previously mentioned blockages of the throat and intestines.